Watch-Status-Tracker/WatchStatus-Frontend/README.md

 - `Branch x to y`: Make sure your code is on a branch that's up to date with the `master` or `develop` or some other branch (whichever one you're merging into).
 - `PR name`: Name pull request after the branch name.
-If the branch was named for example `feat/logo-states`, the PR should be named `feat/logo-states` as well.
+If the branch was named for example `feat/logo-states`, the PR should be named `feat/logo-states or feat/logo states` as well.
 - `Description`: Provide a detailed description of the changes.
 Include the purpose of the change, the approach you took, any issues or bugs that it resolves, and anything else that reviewers should know.